carbontec-pub-org/docs/spectre/accounts.md

 Get balance for multiple addresses in a single call
 -------------

-Returns the balance of the accounts from a list of addresses (maximum of 20 addresses per call).
+Returns the balance of all accounts from a list of addresses (maximum of 20 addresses per call).

 #### Sample request